canonical/netbox/README.md

 # NetBox Operator

-This repository contains Netbox plus a Juju charm for deploying and managing NetBox on Kubernetes.
+This repository contains NetBox plus a Juju charm for deploying and managing NetBox on Kubernetes.
 See [charm README](./charm/README.md) for more information.

-For the original Netbox repository, see https://github.com/netbox-community/netbox/
+For the original NetBox repository, see https://github.com/netbox-community/netbox/

 # NetBox